milroyg/wordpress-dfes/wp-content/plugins/chatbot/readme.txt

 == Frequently Asked Questions ==

 = I have a Web Design Agency.
-What is the Best ChatBot solution for Agencies?
+What is a good ChatBot solution for Agencies?
-[WPBot pro Master Lifetime](https://www.wpbot.pro/pricing/) deal gives you the best bang for your bucks if you want to give ChatBot services to your customers.
-You can create both text responses based chatbot or button driven guided conversations, conversational forms, web hooks, Facebook messenger chatbot, Instagram chatbot, all the latest AI technologoies and more.
+[WPBot pro Master Lifetime](https://www.wpbot.pro/pricing/) deal is a great solution if you want to give ChatBot services to your customers.
+You can create both text responses based chatbot or button driven guided conversations, conversational forms, web hooks, Facebook messenger chatbot, Instagram chatbot, all the latest AI technologies and more.
 Install it on up to 50 WordPress sites, Lifetime deal for the best price and no renewal needed.
 Best of all, you can white label it and manage your active sites from your account.
 Check it out.

 = Does the ChatBot support OpenAI ChatGPT? =
 OpenAI is now supported with all WPBot WPBot packages.
 For advanced OpenAI features like fine tuning and GPT Assistants you need the WPBot pro Professional and Master licenses.